 Improving diversity and inclusion is at the top of the agenda for most organisations these days.
 Achieving a truly diverse workforce involves a lot of work across business areas – recruitment, as the means for introducing new talent, is particularly important.

 As with our previous trends, attraction is one of the first areas of consideration when analysing and trying to improve diversity and inclusion.
 Is your attraction strategy effective at targeting and appealing to a diverse range of candidates?
 Are you even looking in the right places, or visible to the candidates you want to attract?
 If you want to improve your recruitment of diverse individuals, you shouldn’t be targeting only the top universities and achievers.
-Its key to utilise different attraction streams, both digital and physical, and a range of platforms or targets within those individual streams.
+It is key to utilise different attraction streams, both digital and physical, and a range of platforms or targets within those individual streams.

 Likewise, regularly reviewing your pipeline is just one of many actions you can take to monitor diversity and attempt to encourage more diverse hires.
 By monitoring conversion ratios to understand how many candidates from underrepresented groups are making it through your assessment and selection stages, you begin to keep an eye on adverse impact, unconscious bias, and why candidates might not be making it through your process.

-However, when diving deeper into your recruitment process, it is vital to ensure full analysis of individual ethnic groups.
+However, when diving deeper into your Early Talent recruitment process, it is vital to ensure full analysis of individual ethnic groups.
 Many organisations group together BAME applicants, but a ‘BAME’ applicant does not exist… According to the Centre for Social Justice (CSJ), Britain’s ethnic minority groups make up around 14% of the population in England and Wales (as of the 2011 Census), and their socioeconomic experiences vary considerably.
 The 2020 CSJ report also tells of “larger socioeconomic disparities between Britain’s ethnic minority groups (e.g. between Asian and Black groups) and within them (e.g. between Black African and Black Caribbean) than there are between the ‘BAME’ and White population”.
 From these insights alone we see that grouping all Black and minority ethnic groups together under one category is not especially useful or accurate.

 With our data collection and research, Amberjack have provided insights and solutions for organisations to utilise and start discovering a more effective and fair hiring process.